openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/export.rst

                --export_format EXPORTABLE_CODE
                --work-dir outputs/deploy

-After that, you can use the resulting ``openvino.zip`` archive in other application.
+After that, you can use the resulting ``openvino.zip`` archive in other applications.

 *************
-Demonstrarion
+Demonstration
 *************

-Using the exported demo, we're able to run the model in the demonstration mode outside of this repository, using only ported ``.zip`` archive with minimum required packages.
+Using the exported demo, we're able to run the model in the demonstration mode outside of this repository, using only the ported ``.zip`` archive with minimum required packages.
-The demo allows to apply our model on the custom data or the online footage from a web camera and see how it will work in the real-life scenario.
+The demo allows us to apply our model on the custom data or the online footage from a web camera and see how it will work in a real-life scenario.
 It is not required to install OTX or PyTorch.

 1. Unzip the ``openvino.zip``
 archive.